Used Car: 2009 Kia Rio Review

 Other Cars to Consider

 If you want a commuter car that has more space for cargo and passengers, take a look at the 2008 Hyundai Elantra.
-Not only is it larger than the Rio, but it has much better safety and reliability scores.
+Not only is it larger than the Rio, but it has much better safety scores.
 Like the Rio, the Elantra doesn’t have a lot of standard interior and safety features, but available features on the Elantra include satellite radio, leather seats, electronic stability control and brake assist.